deckhouse/virtualization/docs/USER_GUIDE.md

 | `.spec.affinity`                        | EE, SE+: Applies immediately, CE: Only after VM restart |
 | `.spec.nodeSelector`                    | EE, SE+: Applies immediately, CE: Only after VM restart |
 | `.spec.*`                               | Only after VM restart                                   |

+How to change the VM configuration in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the required VM from the list and click on its name.
+- You are now on the "Configuration" tab, where you can make changes.
+- The list of changed parameters and a warning if the VM needs to be restarted are displayed at the top of the page.

 Let's consider an example of changing the configuration of a virtual machine: